-We like some degree of focus, and headphones is so far what we’ve been inspired to create.
+We like some degree of focus and headphones is what we’ve been inspired to create so far.
 But that said, we’ve got a few interesting projects lined up, but whether or not they will actually be realized is too early to say.

 – I notice that your laptop cases, the Z-Sleeves, are gone from the online store.
 Is that product discontinued?

 Yes.
 It went quietly into the night.

-I haven’t seen a lot of advertising being done by AIAIAI.
-With so many different headphones brands out there, is there any particular branding plan that AIAIAI has for breaking through the competition?
+– I haven’t seen a lot of AIAIAI advertising.
+With so many different headphones brands out there, is there any branding plan AIAIAI has for breaking through the competition?

 We’re very focused on creating awareness in unconventional ways.
 We communicate with people who are like us, i.e, bored with traditional advertising, which is why every campaign and social media initiative has to be unique and bullshit-free.
 We believe in creating something interesting and meaningful, and hopefully that will generate some sort of awareness through that.

-I’ve also noticed how you guys put the logo of your headphones on the inside of the ear-cups, instead of on the outside, unlike most other headphone brands.
+– I’ve noticed how you put the logo of your headphones on the inside of the ear-cups, unlike most other brands.
 What’s the thought behind that?

 We’re not really big fans of huge flashing logos, and we don’t want to ram things down people’s throats.
-And we come from a design tradition that favors clean lines and minimalism.
-I guess we can’t hide the fact that we’re Scandinavians.
+We come from a design tradition that favors clean lines and minimalism – I guess we can’t hide the fact that we’re Scandinavians.
 We also like the challenge in the design process – we need to design something that is remarkable enough to stand out without a logo.